exercism/go/docs/TESTS.md

 # Tests with Data Race Detector

-In addition to running `go test`, some exercises should be run with a flag for [data race detector](https://go.dev/doc/articles/race_detector) so as to check that your solution does not introduce data race bugs.
+In addition to running `go test`, some exercises should be run with a flag for [data race detector](https://go.dev/doc/articles/race_detector) to check that your solution does not introduce data race bugs.
 You will find a reminder to run tests with the data race detector flag `-race` in the relevant exercises.
 Run `go test -race` to check for data race.
+For example:

 ```bash
 $ cd exercism/project/directory/go/bank-account